surma/surma.dev/content/things/rust-to-webassembly.md

 > **Octowords:** While not often used, Rust does have `u128` and `i128` as types.
 Just like fat pointers, these 128-bit wide types are split into two separate `i64` values.

 As I said, this is not something you need to know to use Rust for WebAssembly.
 But if you want to know more, all of this _and more_ is defined in the [C ABI] for WebAssembly that LLVM utilizes.
+Additionally, the [WebAssembly mutlivalue proposal][multivalue] has landed, with means WebAssembly functions can return tuples of values.
+[Work to use it in Rust is on-going][rustc multivalue], but it should [drastically simplify][godbolt multivalue] the above.

 ## Module size

 When deploying WebAssembly on the web, the size of the WebAssembly binary matters.
 Every byte needs to go over the network and through the browser’s WebAssembly compiler, so a smaller binary size means less time spent waiting for the user until the WebAssembly starts working.
 If we build our default project from above as a release build, we get a whopping 1.7MB of WebAssembly.
 That does not seem right for adding two numbers.

+> **Data sections:** Often, a good chunk of a WebAssembly module is made up of data sections.
+I.e. static data that gets copied to the linear memory at some point.
+Those sections don't need to be compiled and are fairly cheap, which is something to keep in mind when optimizing module startup time.

 A quick way to inspect the innards of a WebAssembly module is `wasm-objdump`, provided by [wabt].
 By printing the headers of all sections using `-h` we get a nice summary: